 Disclaimer: I will preface this post by stating that I am not a lawyer.
 The information below is my understanding from reading the documents and consulting with some specialists.
 It is provided in good faith and with no warranty of any kind.

-Summary of the Changes
+Summary of the APP

-Reference: Privacy law reform
+Reference: Australian Privacy Principles

-The Key Guidelines for Customer Feedback Processes
+The Key Customer Feedback Implications

 Chapter 7 — APP 7 Direct Marketing

-The argument goes something like this: you’re collecting customer feedback to improve your business so you can sell more products, selling more products is marketing thus collecting feedback is marketing.
+The argument goes something like this: you are collecting customer feedback to improve your business, in order to sell more products, selling more products is marketing thus collecting feedback is marketing.